Travis Curtright at work in the Donahue Family Black Box Theater.

 Travis Curtright, PhD, is a scholar, theater director, and author.
 He currently serves as Chair of the Humanities and Liberal Studies Program at Ave Maria University in Southwest Florida, as well as Professor of Humanities and Literature, and director of Shakespeare in Performance, a troupe of actors and minor of studies.

 Professor Curtright completed his education at the University of Dallas, earning his doctorate in Literature.
-He also has professional training from the American Shakespeare Center and studied improv at Chicago’s prestigious The Second City.
+He also has professional training from the American Shakespeare Center and studied improv at Chicago’s The Second City, and completed teacher training in Clown from Christopher Bayes at The Pandemonium Studio in New York City.

 At Ave Maria University, Dr. Curtright founded Shakespeare in Performance in 2012.
 He began with shows in a classroom at a university without a theater or drama department.
-As each production continued to amaze and delight audiences, the call for a theater grew.
-The university’s administration and donors agreed.
+As audiences grew, the call for a theater grew with them.
 To provide Professor Curtright’s students and program a home, the Donahue Family Black Box Theater was designed and completed in 2019.

 The productions of Shakespeare in Performance eschew sets, keep the house lights up, and actors directly address audience members.
-Students are trained in voice, movement, stagecraft, and especially Shakespeare’s language and rhetoric.
-Professor Curtright also modernizes the plays by reimagining conventional ideas about characters, scenes, or the delivery of monologues; and by adding pop music, contemporary forms of dance, or music theater; and with improvisations that involve audience participation.
+Students are trained in voice, movement, and Shakespeare’s rhetoric.
+Professor Curtright adapts each play, finding contemporary analogues for characters and scenes, and adds pop music, contemporary dance, or music theatre, and improvisations that involve audience participation.

-An accomplished scholar and influential voice in both Shakespeare in performance and Thomas More studies, Travis Curtright has written The One Thomas More, Shakespeare’s Dramatic Persons, and co-edited Shakespeare’s Last Plays: Readings in Literature and Politics, as well as publishing numerous articles in academic periodicals on Shakespeare or More.
+An accomplished scholar on Shakespeare and Thomas More, Travis Curtright has written The One Thomas More (Catholic University of America Press), Shakespeare’s Dramatic Persons (Fairleigh Dickinson University Press), and The Controversial Thomas More (University of Notre Dame Press), as well as publishing numerous articles in academic periodicals on Shakespeare and Thomas More.

 5050 Ave Maria Blvd.